Durzn/BracketHighlighter/README.md

 ## Feature requests and bug reports
 Please mail them to me at dev@durzn.com or create an open issue at https://github.com/Durzn/BracketHighlighter

+# Special thanks
+## Art_of_bini
+for the great extension icon.
+See more from her on her instagram page https://www.instagram.com/art_of_bini/